Skill Atrophy: When AI Reliance Erodes Developer Capability¶

 style H fill:#5a2d2d,stroke:#4a4a4a,color:#e0e0e0

-High-scoring developers used AI as a thinking partner — asking "why does this approach work?" before writing code themselves.
-Low-scoring developers used it as a code dispenser — accepting output and moving on.
+High-scoring developers used AI as a thinking partner: they asked "why does this approach work?" before writing the code themselves.
+Low-scoring developers used it as a code dispenser: they accepted the output and moved on.

-Periodically code without AI assistance — the same principle behind pilots flying manual approaches — to maintain the capability to supervise AI output independently.
+Code without AI assistance from time to time, the same principle behind pilots flying manual approaches.
+This keeps you able to supervise AI output independently.

 Instead of: